 Hedging Example – Fixed Value items

-Let us say the organization has issued non-convertible debentures at 8% p.a. coupon rate and coupons are paid annually.
+Let us say the organization has issued non-convertible debentures at an 8% p.a. coupon rate, and coupons are paid annually.
 In this case, the organization feels that the interest rate prevailing in the market at the time of the next coupon payment (due in a month) is going to be lower than 8% p.a.

-So the organization decides to enter into a hedging contract with a bank where it will receive 8% p.a. interest on the underlying amount of the non-convertible debentures from the bank and in return pay LIBOR + 0.25% p.a. interest on the underlying amount.
+So the organization decides to enter into a hedging contract with a bank where it will receive 8% p.a. interest on the underlying amount of the non-convertible debentures from the bank and, in return, pay LIBOR + 0.25% p.a. interest on the underlying amount.

 Following will be cash-flows which the organization will incur if the interest rate decreases (Case A) or the rate decreases (Case B):